Ian1528/HamletIDs/README.md

 # HamletIDs
 Generates practice Hamlet IDs for the Middlesex junior english exam.

-When prommpted, enter the minimum number of lines the ID should contain.
+When prompted, enter the minimum number of lines the ID should contain.
 Based on practice ids handed out in class, I suggest around 4 lines.
 The program will randomly generate a passage ID from any character in Hamlet.

 **How to check answers**: Use Ctrl + F on the text file to locate the passage in the text.
 Currently, the program itself can't provide the answer.